bmcdonnel/option-pricer/README.md

 # Overview
 This project is a simple implementation of a binomial option contract pricing model.
-Currently there is no UI, only CLI.
+Currently there is no GUI, only CLI.

 # Market Data
 Pricing information about underlyings is currently using a free HTTP-based API provided by IEX Trading [documentation](https://iextrading.com/developer/docs/#getting-started).
 This is good enough for now, but it may be worth upgrading to a paid real-time market data stream.